The first step to find SEO keywords for digital marketing campaigns is keyword research.

 - How they want that information presented

-In this section, I’ll showcase how important lateral thinking is when it comes to keyword research; as one out of five queries has never been searched for before.
+In this section, I will showcase how important lateral thinking is when it comes to keyword research; as one out of five queries has never been searched for before.

-I will also try to help you avoid basic keyword research mistakes.
-Once you get how your target audience is searching for your content, a new ocean of strategic SEO opens up.
+I will also try to help you avoid some basic mistakes.
+Once you understand the search behavior of your target audience a new ocean of strategic SEO will opens up to you.

-Before a business can grow through SEO, we have to understand who our customers are, their goals, and how we can help them on that journey.
+Before a business can grow through SEO, we have to understand who our customers are, what their goals are, and how we can help them achieve these goals.

 Why would you want to waste time when you already know what keywords you want to rank for?

-What products do people ask about the most?
+What products do people search for the most?

 Who wants these products?